lightyears1998/music-transcript/README.md

 # Music Transcript

 Music Transcript is a music transcript da yo!
-Heng heng~
+Heng heng~ (Currently works for NetEaseCloudMusic only.)

-Currently works for NetEaseCloudMusic only.
+@lightyears1998 is too lazy to write a README, so ah...

 ## Dependencies